As gas prices rise, these five credit cards will reduce your pain at the pump.

 See related: Best gas credit cards of 2019

-Costco fans rave about this card from Citi, which earns 4 percent cash back at gas stations worldwide up to $7,000 yearly and comes with no annual fee if you have a Costco membership.
+Costco fans rave about this card from Citi, which earns 4 percent cash back at gas stations worldwide on up to $7,000 in purchases yearly and 1 percent thereafter.
+It also comes with no annual fee if you have a Costco membership.

 Other benefits include 3 percent cash back on travel and restaurant purchases, as well as 2 percent on all Costco expenditures.